Sichuan chicken noodle salad with ginger-scallion sauce

 Make the ginger-scallion sauce

 - Trim the root ends from the scallions; thinly slice the scallions.

-- With the side of a knife, mash the garlic to a coarse paste measuring ½ teaspoon.
+- Using the side of a knife, mash enough garlic to a coarse paste to measure ½ teaspoon.

 - Grate or peel and finely chop enough ginger to measure 1 teaspoon.

 Nutrition per serving: Protein: 41g (82% DV), Fiber: 9g (36% DV), Total Fat: 30g (46% DV), Monounsaturated Fat: 16g, Polyunsaturated Fat: 8g, Saturated Fat: 3g (15% DV), Cholesterol: 105mg (35% DV), Sodium: 1130mg (47% DV), Carbohydrates: 25g (8% DV), Total Sugars: 10g, Added Sugars: 0g (0% DV).
 Not a significant source of trans fat.